Reading time 7 minutes

 Pip, a 44 year old IT-specialist, once went on a long hike carrying a heavy backpack.
 While walking, his Achilles’ tendon started to hurt.
 “Then I dreamt that my feet were wheels that were turning.
 I realized that I had to literally roll my feet better, neatly putting the heel down and then rolling towards the toes.
 I tried this the next day and it actually helped.
 I still think back to that dream image every once in a while when I’m hiking”.

 How would you solve problems in your sleep?
-Harvard Medical School psychology professor Deirdre Barrett, has been studying this question for the twenty years.
+Harvard Medical School psychology professor Deirdre Barrett, has been studying this question for over twenty years.

 Professor Barrett asks her students to look for creative solutions in their dreams, especially for problems where logical thinking seems to be insufficient.
 The result is that a sleeping brain can be pretty genius.
 Half of the students managed to dream about their problems, and forty percent of them found a solution within a week which hadn’t occurred to them at all during the day.